natalieagus/50002/docs/Labs/verilog/lab6.md

 ## Memory Unit

-We strongly suggest that the memory Unit should is physically *separated* into two sections for ease of explanation and implementation:
+We strongly suggest that the memory Unit is made physically *separated* into two sections for ease of explanation and implementation:

 * the **instruction** memory and
 * the **data** memory